VitaliyBulyma/MVC_Project/README.md

       * Controllers:
         * RoomController.cs – enables functionality and interaction between models, views, and databases

+### Paul: Log in system + Get Well Soon Card
+  * Log in system
+    * Description: Users will be classified into 3 types with different roles that they have on the site: Admin, Editor, Registered User
+    * Files contributed:
+      * Model
+        * AccountViewModels: add in the AdminRegister Model where only admin can add and assign role to users.
+        * RoleViewModels: a class contains all the role name in the website
+      * View:
+        * AdminRegister (under Account folder): this is the interface allows admin to assign roles and register for employees.
+        * Role folder: these interfaces allow admin to add, update, delete and view all the roles.
+      * Controllers:
+        * Account Controller: modify the Register function so anyone who register becomes Registered User.
+Add in the AdminRegister to allow admin to assign roles for different people
+        * Role Controller: algorithm behind the Roles view and models.
+  * Get Well Soon Card:
+    * Description: Logged in user can see, add, update and delete a card for the patient who is now in the hospital
+    * Files contributed:
+      * Model:
+        * GetWellSoonCard.cs, CardDesign.cs: These two are in a one to many relationship.
+One Card has one design but one designs can be applied in many cards
+        * ShowGetWell.cs, PersonalListGetWell.cs, ListGetWell.cs, UpdateGetWell.cs, AddGetWellCard.cs: These viewmodels are used to display information in respecitve page
+      * View:
+        * CardDesign folder: showing all the card designs for admin and editor to view, add, edit and delete
+        * GetWellSoonCard folder:
+          * List: a page displaying all cards for admin, editor to view
+          * Personal List: a page displaying all cards for a particular users who logged
+          * Index: a page for guests to logged in and create the card
+          * Add, Delete, Show, Update: the interface for users to interact with the page with different actions.
+       * Controllers:
+        * CardDesignController, GetWellSoonCardController: the algorithm behind the CardDesign's and GetWellSoonCard's views and models

 ### Alexa: Doctor's Blogs + Live Wait Times
   * Doctor's Blogs
     * Description: This Feature can be accessed by all users and guests, Editors(Doctors) will be able to write blog entries about their general interests, which can be related to medicine, and they will only be able to see,edit or delete their own blog entries.
 Admins will have full access to all blog entries and functionalities.
 Guests and Registered Users will only be able to see the entries.